-We hope you’ve found these environmental writing prompts inspiring and that they’ve made an impact on your child’s understanding of this topic!
-If you’re looking for more writing inspiration, be sure to try our reading and writing program (for free)!
-Nightzookeeper.com makes learning easy and fun for your child, all while developing awesome reading and writing skills!
-Our online learning program includes thousands of writing prompts, free printable worksheets, interactive lessons, and much more!
+We hope you’ve found these environmental writing prompts inspiring and that they’ve helped expand your child’s understanding of this topic!
+If you’re looking for more writing exercises for kids, you can try our program for free!
+Nightzookeeper.com makes writing easy and fun for your child by including thousands of writing prompts, free printable worksheets, interactive lessons, and much more!

 We’d love to read your child’s work, so please feel free to share their stories with us on social media using the hashtag #nzkwritingprompts!
 You can find us on: